mothcompute/impulsetracker/README.md

 Impulse Tracker
 ===============

-Full source code for Impulse Tracker, including sound drivers, network drivers, and some supporting documentation
+Eventually, maybe, a version of IT for modern systems

 Pre-Requisite Software
 ----------------------

 To build Impulse Tracker, you will need:

--   Turbo Assembler v4.1
+-   Netwide Assembler

--   Turbo Link v3.01

--   Borland MAKE v4.0
+-   GCC

--   A DOS environment
+-   sh

-Once you have these, building IT.EXE should be just a single call to `MAKE`
+Once you have these, building IT should be just a single call to `./build`

-Sound drivers are build individually via M\*.BAT files inside the SoundDrivers subdirectory

 Quick File Overview
 -------------------